 In earning their degrees, most aspiring layout artists will take courses such as design, layout, typography, and illustration.
 Several computer courses are also usually necessary.
 These computer courses typically aim to teach future layout artists how to use graphic design and layout software.
 Website design students will also usually take courses in computer programming as well.

 |Studying Interior Layout Design||Find a Bachelor’s Program in Your Area||4-5 Years||Online or Campus|

 |Studying Industrial Design and CAD||Find a Bachelor’s Degree Program in Your Area||4-5 Years||Online or Campus|

 After earning their degrees, some layout artists – particularly website layout designers – may choose to work as freelancers, offering their services to those who need them.
 In doing this, a layout artist is able to pick and choose what types of projects he will work on, but the work may not always be steady.

 There are also several opportunities for layout artists looking for more stable employment.
 With the right combination of talent and degrees, many layout artists are able to find employment with publishing houses and

-- Bachelor of Web Development
+- Bachelor of Science in Information Technology - Web Development